 For the MS program, this will include a standardized measure of performance for the comprehensive examination (for those completing an individual project), a thesis or project research proposal, and the thesis defense.
 For the PhD program, this will include the qualifying examination, the dissertation proposal, and the dissertation defense.

 The standardized instrument for the evaluation of these activities is the ESP Graduate Blooms Evaluation form, which is a modification of Bloom’s Taxonomy.
 This form was adapted by D. Sklarew (Oct.
 2008) and will be very helpful in preparing for your proposal and final defense!

 The Graduate Program Director will NOT sign any students’ signature page without the required Blooms Evaluation.
 The form must be sent to the Graduate Office at firstname.lastname@example.org.

 RATING CRITERIA: Faculty will evaluate student performance for each of the six hierarchical categories as 4,3,2,1 or 0 – 4 being the highest – (with quarter part increments for flexibility) with the understanding that it will be progressively more difficult to earn a high grade as one proceeds up the hierarchy from “Remembering” to “Creating.”

 All paperwork must go through the ESP Graduate Office, which will obtain signatures from the Department Chair and Graduate Program Director.

 - All graduate students, current or prospective, should refer to the appropriate Guidelines and Timelines document (there is one for MS and one for PhD).
 You will learn a lot about how to succeed in this program.

-- Are you an applicant looking for a Teaching Assistantship Application form?
-Please visit the Graduate Student Funding page for more information and to download the form.
+- Are you an applicant looking for a Teaching Assistantship?
+Please visit the Graduate Student Funding page for more information and how to apply.

 - For all other forms not found on this webpage, please visit the Office of the Registrar’s forms page.